 The Portland chapter is uniquely organized into a "circle" concept in order to enhance membership participation.
 Members may join any one of six smaller, more intimate circles.
 Monthly meetings promote fellowship and spiritual sharing through service projects and chapter activities.
 The full membership meets bi-annually to review and approve Philoptochos programs.

 The Philoptochos Society of Holy Trinity Greek Orthodox Cathedral has been involved in philanthropic projects for over fifty years.
 One of the main on-going fundraising activities of the organization is the operation of Philo House, a volunteer-staffed thrift shop established in 1979.
 Proceeds support welfare and activities for senior citizens.

-In 1995, the Holy Trinity Philoptochos initiated Kids 'N' Cancer: Camp Agape.
-This annual week-long camp, operating out of Camp Angelos on the Sandy River, provides children with cancer and their families a time to be together with meals, lodging, and activities free of cost; all they have to do is enjoy each other.
+In 1995, the Holy Trinity Philoptochos initiated Kids'n Cancer Camp Agape. (insert link here) This annual week-long camp, operating out of Camp Angelos on the Sandy River, provides children with cancer and their families a time to be together with meals, lodging, and activities free of cost; all they have to do is enjoy each other.